Becoming a Member of the Buffalo Law Review

 However, the benefits of joining the Buffalo Law Review extend well beyond top-paying jobs at major firms and prestigious judicial clerkships.
 Members of the law review spend many hours working together as a team resulting in lifelong friendships.
 In addition to the time spent working together, the law review strives to create a social atmosphere among its members outside of the office.
 The Review hosts bar nights and other social events throughout the academic year in addition to its annual dinner.
 In short, serving as a member of the law review will not only enhance your professional abilities, it is an opportunity to make many new friends.

-Further questions should be directed to Ann Dillon, the Head Note & Comment Editor.
+Further questions should be directed to Chloe Macdonald, the Head Note & Comment Editor.